apache/cordova-plugin-console/README.md

 # cordova-plugin-console

+This is a dummy entry written by Sarangan for testing purposes

 This plugin is meant to ensure that console.log() is as useful as it can be.
 It adds additional function for iOS, Ubuntu, Windows Phone 8, and Windows.
 If